 If you DO NOT MEET one of the criteria listed above, you must take the Praxis Core Exam.

-Praxis Subject Assessments for Certification
+Praxis® Subject Assessments for Certification

-The Praxis Subject Assessments are required by the state of Connecticut for certification.
-All students in Teacher Preparation Programs must complete and pass the Praxis exam in their certification area.
-The Neag School of Education cannot recommend teacher candidates for certification until they have completed the required Praxis Subject Assessments, as well as all other program completion requirements.
-All students in the TCPCG take the Praxis Subject Assessment or ACTFL (world language students only).
+The Praxis® Subject Assessments are required by the state of Connecticut for certification.
+All students in Teacher Preparation Programs must complete and pass the Praxis® exam in their certification area.
+The Neag School of Education cannot recommend teacher candidates for certification until they have completed the required Praxis® Subject Assessments, as well as all other program completion requirements.
+All students in the TCPCG take the Praxis® Subject Assessment or ACTFL (world language students only).

-Recipient Code: Include the University of Connecticut as a score recipient: Code 3915.
+Include the University of Connecticut as a score recipient: Code 3915.
 If you did not include UConn as a score recipient, you must contact ETS and have them send us a score report.

-For complete information on the Praxis Subject Assessment, visit the Praxis website.
+For complete information on the Praxis® Subject Assessment, visit the Praxis website.

-For Special Education Students: Testing requirements include the Foundations of Reading test and Praxis Subject Assessment (5543).
+For Special Education Students: Testing requirements include the Foundations of Reading test and Praxis® Subject Assessment (5543).

-For Agriculture Education Students: There is currently no Praxis Subject Assessments or testing requirement for Agriculture Education certification.
+For Agriculture Education Students: There is currently no Praxis® Subject Assessments or testing requirement for Agriculture Education certification.

-When should I take the Praxis Subject Assessment?
+When Should I Take the Praxis® Subject Assessment?

-We require you to complete and pass the Praxis Subject Assessment so that we can recommend you for certification.We strongly recommend that you take the Praxis Subject Assessment exam prior to entering the teacher preparation program.
+We require you to complete and pass the Praxis® Subject Assessment so that we can recommend you for certification.We strongly recommend that you take the Praxis® Subject Assessment exam prior to entering the teacher preparation program.
 Overall, the earlier you take the Subject Assessment, the earlier you are able to check off the requirement, insuring fewer complications with your certification papers.

 Subject Assessment are held according to the ETS schedule and are generally scheduled during the academic year.
-Praxis Subject Assessment scores arrive at the University 4-8 weeks after your test date.
+Praxis® Subject Assessment scores arrive at the University 4-8 weeks after your test date.
 Therefore, you must plan ahead to make sure your test scores arrive in plenty of time to support your certification process.
-While most UConn students pass the Praxis Subject Assessment on the first try, some do not.
-We recommend that you take the test early enough so that, if you do not pass, you will have a chance to take the exam again before your certification papers are to be sent.
+While most UConn students pass the Praxis® Subject Assessment on the first try, some do not.
+We recommend that you prepare for the test (test preparation material on ETS website and in HuskyCT cohort site for current students).
+Take the test(s) early enough so that, if you do not pass, you will have a chance to take the exam again before you complete the program.